jameshughes89/cs102/src/site/topic14.rst

 * Every class you make will inherit from the ``Object`` class
     * This is done automatically, so you do not ``extend`` it explicitly

-* Since we inherit everything from the superclasses we inherit from, this means that we get all methods from the ``Object`` class for free
+* Since we inherit everything from the superclasses we inherit from, this means that we get all methods from the ``Object`` class without having to write them ourselves
+    * Although, we almost always override them if were using them
 * We have seen and used a few of these already
     * ``equals``
     * ``toString``